 I like to keep in mind the overall balance of Thousand Oaks patients’ face.
 If your a female, I will soften those features of your nose to make your nose more feminine.

-Factors Which Influence Your Result:
+Factors Which Influence Rhinoplasty Result:

 - Age – the younger person will have better skin texture with very little sun damage, which results in better shaping.